 All is not lost, however!
-Between proper skin care, the right supplements, and lifestyle factors, it’s possible to fight back against the signs of aging and stay forever young.
+Between proper skin care, the right supplements, and lifestyle factors, it’s possible to fight back against the signs of aging.

-In this guide we’re going to cover anti-aging skin ingredients, products, sun exposure (or lack thereof), and lifestyle choices like what to eat, exercise, sleep, and minimize stress.
+In this guide, we’re going to cover anti-aging skincare ingredients and products, sun exposure (or lack thereof), and daily habits that will help you stay looking young.
 Stay tuned!

 Slather These Ingredients On

 When it comes to skin care, there are some key ingredients that help keep you looking youthful.
 These include:

-Vitamin C — A powerful antioxidant that has a multitude of benefits for your skin; it helps to plump, firm, and moisturize skin.
+Vitamin C — A powerful antioxidant that has a multitude of benefits for your skin; it helps to plump, brighten, and moisturize skin.

 Vitamin E — This protective antioxidant helps to bolster skin’s natural defenses and protect against environmental stressors and toxins, keeping skin youthful and healthy.

 Hyaluronic Acid — Naturally produced by the skin, hyaluronic acid production slows as you age.
 Adding it into your skincare routine helps skin look youthful, plump, and supple because it is an amazing hydrator.

 Jojoba — This oil mimics skin’s natural sebum, or oil, and helps hydrate, protect, and soothe.

-Squalane — Squalene is a substance naturally produced by the skin, and squalane is the version you find in skin care products.
-Like jojoba it mimics skin’s sebum and helps it retain moisture.
+Squalane — Squalene is a substance naturally produced by the skin; squalane is the version you find in skin care products.
+Like jojoba, it mimics skin’s sebum and helps it retain moisture.